ryancanhelpyou/web-launcher/README.md

 <!-- Buttons End -->
 ```

-Place the elements code inside the DIVs with the `code-sample`-class.
-When the "Toggle code snippets" button is clicked, the HTML code for each element will be shown.
+Place an element's code inside a `div` element with a `code-sample`-class.
+When the "Toggle code snippets" button is clicked on the styleguide page, the HTML code for each element will be shown.

 Do not forget to also edit the "table of contents" in the top of the page, that links directly to different elements in the styleguide.

 ## Heroku

 Web Launcher includes a simple Express web server,`server.js`, that will serve your project when you have deployed to Heroku.
-The `Procfile` tells Heroku to use `package.json` that runs the Heroku task in the `gulpfile.js` which launches the web server and serves the files in `/dist`.
+The `Procfile` tells Heroku to run the Heroku task in the `gulpfile.js` which launches the web server that serves the files in the `/dist` folder.

 If you are want to deploy your project to Heroku, but have not tried it before, this is an easy way to do it:
-* Create [heroku account](https://signup.heroku.com/) (or use your company's account if your at work).
+* Create a [Heroku account](https://signup.heroku.com/) (or use your company's account if you are at work).
 * Install [heroku toolbelt](https://toolbelt.heroku.com/), run the `heroku` command and login using your Heroku credentials.
 * Create a [new app for your project](https://dashboard.heroku.com/new) in the web interface.
 * Run `heroku git:remote -a project` where `project` is the name of your Heroku project.